 Scoring the district's performance: To determine the district's performance level, the council will use the above information to measure the points earned for each of the 16 individual criteria and then add those individual point scores to determine a composite score.
 Bronze level requires earning 1,000 points, Silver level requires earning 1,350 points and Gold level requires earning 1,650 points (and stated minimum point totals in each of the five categories).
-Councils may offer up to 100 bonus points to their districts for strategic initiatives.
-These will be added to the total score, but will not be included in any category.
+A district having a membership loss of 5% or more will not qualify for Gold.